-Hope UK can develop bespoke courses for any group who would like training in drugs and related issues.
+We develop bespoke courses for any group who would like training in drugs and related issues.
 However, we also have two Open College Network (OCN) accredited courses.
 These are aimed at professionals wanting to engage in a practical way with their clients, as well as deepening their understanding of drugs, drug laws and other relevant information.

 For both courses, there is an option to gain credit from the Open College Network.

-– Two days of practical, interactive training, including activities they can use in their role
+- Two days of practical, interactive training, including activities they can use in their role.

-– A handbook or practical ideas
+- A handbook of practical ideas.

-– A portfolio, which can be completed and submitted for assessment, to receive OCN credit
+- A portfolio, which can be completed and submitted for assessment, to receive OCN credit.

 Young People, Drugs and the Role of the Youth Worker

 This two-day, practical course is aimed at youth workers and others regularly working with young people.
 You will learn about drugs, what they look like, their effects and dangers, and potential signs and symptoms of drug use.
-You will discuss relevant legislation, and how this impacts on your work.
+You will discuss relevant legislation and how this impacts on your work.
 The course considers why someone might choose to use drugs, and what, if anything, a youth worker could do about this.
 You will discuss issues that youth workers face and look at helpful tools to address these issues.

 Participants receive a course manual with suggested activities to use with the young people they work with (suitable for formal and informal settings).
 They can also receive credit from the Open College Network for their learning.